-You do not need a gym membership to work out, there are a million exercises you can do in the comfort of your own home.
+You do not need a gym membership to work out, there are a million exercises you can do in the comfort of your own home, in addition to making sure you are eating well and taking supplements from somewhere like Steel, should you feel like your body needs a little extra boost in certain areas.
 If you are a beginner or if you are just building up your exercise routine then a public gym might seem a little daunting – similarly if you are wanting to improve your health after lockdown but are nervous about going to a gym – here are the best at home workouts you can try today with little or no equipment.

 Standing shoulder press – using 5kg dumbbells as a strong starting point, or whatever weight you feel comfortable with, hold them at shoulder height with an overhand grip – palms facing forward.
 Press the weights up above your head until your arms are fully extended, then slowly return to the starting position.